jensbambauer/seriale/site/content/seriale-pro.md

     data:
       headline: About
       paragraphs:
         - text: "Seriale Pro offers a comprehensive business platform for the digital series industry.
-It includes the industry related activities “Business Day”, “DIMA Giessen” and a pitch contest."
+It includes the industry related activities “Digital Live Conference”, “DIMA Digital Market” and the “Pitch Contest”."
-        - text: "The Business Day is a huge conference and networking event, it will be held for the 3rd time as part of “die Seriale“ and is expanded to two days."
+        - text: "The Digital Live Conference is a huge conference and networking event, it will be held for the 5th time as part of “die Seriale”."
-        - text: "For the first time “DIMA Giessen” will be held - Germany’s very first physical market with focus on short form digital series.
-This is in cooperation with “Bilbao Seriesland“."
+        - text: "For the 3rd time “DIMA Digital Market” will be held - Germany’s very first physical market with focus on short form digital series.
+This is in cooperation with “Bilbao Seriesland” and “Minnesota web Fest."
-        - text: "Finally, 15 brand new concepts for digitals series will be presented to the industry during a pitch competition."
+        - text: "Finally, 24 brand new concepts for digitals series will be presented to the industry during a pitch competition."
   - partial: text-and-image
     headline: DIGITAL SERIES PITCH CONTEST
     data: